Zum Hauptinhalt springen

 Carbon pricing as key instrument for green investment

 Ukraine’s aspiration for EU membership implies adopting carbon pricing as a primary instrument to incentivize green investment.
 As part of the EU accession process, Ukraine must implement relevant EU legislation, including the EU-ETS, a cap-and-trade system to price carbon emissions.
-There is political momentum to turn this candidacy into full EU membership.
 Establishing a concrete path towards implementing the EU-ETS in Ukraine is required for the EU accession process and will help anchor investor’s expectations and hence guide their decisions towards green investments.

 In the near term, the EU Carbon Border Adjustment Mechanism (EU-CBAM) serves as an incentive to fast-track domestic carbon pricing in Ukraine.
 EU-CBAM is a duty on certain categories of fossil-based goods imports from countries without sufficient carbon pricing into the EU, ensuring a level playing-field.
 It will gradually reflect EU carbon prices on the embodied carbon-content of some Ukrainian exports beginning in 2026.